Houston vs. Xavier College Basketball Predictions & Picks - December 1

 Houston vs. Xavier Predictions & Picks: Spread, Total - December 1

-Friday's game features the No. 6 Houston Cougars (7-0) and the Xavier Musketeers (4-3) clashing at Cintas Center (on December 1) at 6:30 PM.
-This matchup, according to our computer prediction, will result in a 70-65 win for Houston.
+Friday's contest features the No. 6 Houston Cougars (7-0) and the Xavier Musketeers (4-3) matching up at Cintas Center (on December 1) at 6:30 PM.
+This matchup, according to our computer prediction, will result in a 70-65 victory for Houston.

-According to our computer prediction, Xavier projects to cover the 7.5-point spread in its matchup versus Houston.
-The over/under is listed at 138.5, and the two teams are projected to fall short of that total.
+Based on our computer prediction, Xavier is projected to cover the point spread (8.5) versus Houston.
+The two sides are projected to go under the 138.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!